+Natalie tested 14 different swimsuit colors in a pool, showing how they appear in three feet of water, with a still and agitated surface.
 While many dark colors were visible against the blue-bottomed pool, they would be easier to dismiss as shadow or debris, especially when their profile is broken up by surface agitation, and their apparent size possibly altered by refraction.
-The winners for visibility?
+The most visible?
 “Neon orange, neon green, bright yellow and hot pink,” says Natalie.
 “Think 1980’s colors.”

 (Images courtesy of Alive Solutions)